-In this situation it's important to get advice early on from an authorised financial adviser.
+In this situation it's important to get early advice from an authorised financial adviser.

 - How to catch up if you've got little or no pension

-- Pension Tracing Service - trace a personal or company pension scheme
+- Pension Tracing Service - trace a personal or workplace pension scheme

 - Choosing and using a pensions adviser